notSagyo/wordle/README.md

 ### Optional:

-- Add the language to `src\assets\languages.json` to use the following options.
+- Add the language to `src\assets\languages.json` to use the following options...
-- For a custom flag put the image in: `public\assets` (Aspect ratio 4:3)
+- For a custom flag add the image URL to the flag field (aspect ratio 4:3):
-  - Reference it in the JSON, eg: `"CUSTOM": { "flag": "/assets/custom.svg" }`
+  - Example: `"CUSTOM": { "flag": "url/image.svg" }`
 - Change keyboard letters: `"CUSTOM": { "letters": "ABC DEF" }`
   - Use a space to define where a letter row ends.
 - Change how many attempts are available: `"CUSTOM": { "attempts": 3 }`